Children need more than a system; they need a village.

 When a child is placed with a family, they often arrive with just the clothes on their back.
 At Foster Village resource centers, families and children can get clothing, new beds and car seats, toiletries and other basic necessities – completely free, in a trauma-informed, developmentally appropriate, and home-like environment.

 Connecting Families to Each Other

-Advocating for Change in the System
+Advocating for Community Beyond the System

 “Foster Village goes above and beyond in their support to foster families, kinship families, and reunifying families!
 After welcoming a placement of three kids into our home in the middle of the night, Foster Village was on our doorstep the next day with clothes, car seats, backpacks, toys, and support!
 Time and time again, they helped meet the basic needs of kids in our home and provided support to us as caregivers.
 It takes a village to care for our communities most vulnerable children and Foster Village is on the front lines doing so!
 My family and I are forever marked by the support that Foster Village has given us as they continue to equip, connect, and advocate families and children!” - Tabatha

 Foster Village was founded by foster parents who understand first-hand the needs of foster families and the importance of having a village of support while in the trenches of foster care.